Almendra Gomelsky: Early life

 Gomelsky was born in Quilmes on December 17, 1968, to parents Luis Ignacio Gomelsky (died 2020) and Margarita Elisa Duarte (died 2004).
 She has four siblings: Gabriel, Israel, Laura and Daniel.
 Due to the fact that her unusual name was not allowed at the time, she did not have a legal name for the first three months of her life until another name was added as per the judge's request.
 She is of Jewish descent on her father's side.

-She lived in Argentina until 1982, when her father—a textile engineer and business consultant—moved the family to Peru after an inconvenient with one of his companies in the country changed his plans to move to Israel as he had originally planned.
+She lived in Argentina until 1982, when her father—a textile engineer and business consultant—moved the family to Peru after an inconvenience with one of his companies in the country changed his plans to move to Israel as he had originally planned.
 Two of the family's children remained in the country, already married by then.
 Due to the armed conflict in the country, her parents briefly returned to Argentina, but returned soon after.